hyperledger-archives/grid-rfcs/0000-product.md

 and familiarity, Grid support feels natural.
-Additional implementations of Product for specialized industries or use cases may derive from or extend this implementation. _For the base implementation of a product on grid, there will be 3 fields.
-An identifier (gtin), a type (GS1), and a repeated key-value field._
+Additional implementations of Product for specialized industries or use cases may derive from or extend this implementation. _For the base implementation of a product on grid, there will be 4 fields.
+An identifier (gtin), a type (GS1), an owner (organization) and a repeated key-value field._

 # Motivation